joemcmahon/obliquebot/README.md

 1. Log in to your Google account.
 You'll need to do this to be able to create a new Firebase database.
 2. Go to [Firebase](https://firebase.google.com) and click "Go to Console".
 3. Click the big "Add Project" button to set up a new database, and walk through the wizard to finish setting it up.
- - Enter a project name (if you're just cloning Obliquebot to test things out, that's a reasonable name).
+ - Enter a project name (if you're just cloning obliquebot to test things out, that's a reasonable name).
  - Enable analytics if you like; you'll need a Google Analytics account to connect to if so.
  - Otherwise, say no, and click "Create project".
 4. When the screen says "your new project is ready", click through to see the new database.